Yogeshtake2/readthedoc/docs/source/faq-troubleshooting.rst

 7.FAQs And Troubleshooting
 ====================================

-  FAQs
-====

 1. **Where can I get the Take2 Proctoring API key and Secret key?**

-   Please refer to the ‘Usage Accessibility’ section in the Plugin Documentation or contact us at - `ms@taketwotechnologies.com`.
+   Please refer to the Usage Accessibility section in the [Plugin Documentation](https://taketwotechnologies.com/proctoring-quiz-access-rule/) or contact us at [ms@taketwotechnologies.com](mailto:ms@taketwotechnologies.com).

 2. **I do not have an AWS account, can I access this plugin?**